-What Are Peptides?
+What Are Peptides For Skin?

 You know amino acids?
 Peptides come from those.
-"Peptides, also called polypeptides, are short chains of amino acids that are the building blocks of proteins such as collagen, elastin, and keratin in the skin," board-certified dermatologist Christine Choi Kim, MD, told POPSUGAR.
-Julie Algier, an aesthetician at JECT in New York City, added: "Peptides are essential to our skin structure and are present in all human cells."
+"Peptides, also called polypeptides, are short chains of amino acids that are the building blocks of proteins such as collagen, elastin, and keratin in the skin," board-certified dermatologist Christine Choi Kim, MD, tells POPSUGAR.
+Julie Algier, an aesthetician at JECT in New York City, adds: "Peptides are essential to our skin structure and are present in all human cells."

 Just like amino acids, peptides occur naturally in the body, but you can also get them from external things, like food and skin-care products.
-"Exogenous sources of peptides in skin-care products are usually either synthetic or plant-based," Dr. Kim said.
+"Exogenous sources of peptides in skin-care products are usually either synthetic or plant-based," Dr. Kim says.

 Now that we've covered that peptides are essential to the body, you should understand what they do for the skin specifically.
-Peptides are antiaging, anti-inflammatory, antimicrobial, hyperpigmentation fighting, hydrating boosting — and those are just a few of the benefits.
+Peptides are anti-aging, anti-inflammatory, antimicrobial, hyperpigmentation fighting, hydrating boosting — and those are just a few of the benefits.

-"Because of their small size, peptides can more easily penetrate the outer layer of the skin, unlike larger proteins," Dr. Kim said.
+"Because of their small size, peptides can more easily penetrate the outer layer of the skin, unlike larger proteins," Dr. Kim says.
 "They can then act as messengers to give signals to other cells."
 Peptides increase collagen production and decrease collagen breakdown in the skin, which helps fight signs of aging; smooth fine lines and improve uneven texture; strengthen the skin's structure; decrease pigmentation; increase hydration; decrease inflammation; speed the healing of wounds; relax muscles; and slow the spread of microorganisms.

-"Once we enter our 20s, we begin to produce approximately one percent less collagen each year," Algier said.
+"Once we enter our 20s, we begin to produce approximately one percent less collagen each year," Algier says.
 "By adding in peptides to our skin-care routine, we are increasing elasticity, firmness, and collagen, reducing the appearance of wrinkles and volume loss."

 Who Should Use Peptides in Their Skin-Care Routine?

-How to Use Peptides in Your Skin-Care Routine
+How to Use Peptides For Skin

 Dr. Kim and Algier both prefer serums, moisturizers, and even eye creams as opposed to wash-off products (like cleansers and masks) because they tend to deliver better results.
-Algier added: "It is important to find the right formulation for you as most products have other supporting ingredients."
+Algier adds: "It is important to find the right formulation for you as most products have other supporting ingredients."

 Again, unlike some active skin-care ingredients, you don't need to worry about peptides reacting with other products in your skin-care regimen.
-"Combining products such as vitamin C and peptides in the morning will enhance collagen production, as well as retinoids and peptides in the evening to improve the skin's firmness," Algier said.
+"Combining products such as vitamin C and peptides in the morning will enhance collagen production, as well as retinoids and peptides in the evening to improve the skin's firmness," Algier says.
 She also recommended you "be as consistent as you can, applying your products morning and evening."

 The only exception to this rule is copper peptide, which shouldn't be applied with pure ascorbic acid.
-"While not harmful, you will miss out on the full antioxidant benefits of your topical vitamin C," Dr. Kim said.
+"While not harmful, you will miss out on the full antioxidant benefits of your topical vitamin C," Dr. Kim says.